zmahfuz0613/react-components-functional/readme.md

 > If you're interested, [Jest](https://facebook.github.io/jest/docs/tutorial-react.html) is a popular testing library for React.

-### Exercise: Identifying Components (10 minutes / 3:10)
+### Exercise: Identifying Components (15 minutes / 3:15)

-> 5 minutes exercise.
+> 10 minutes exercise.
 5 minutes review.
-* Break into groups of three and take a look at Facebook.
+* Break into groups of three and take a look at Facebook, Craigslist, Ebay, or a website of your choice.
 Identify the visual "components" the website is comprised of.
 We suggest using markers to draw these out on your table!
 So something like this...

 As you're drawing this out, think about the following questions...
 * Where do you see "nested components"?
 Where do you not?
 * Are there any components that share the same structure?
 * Of these similar components, what is different about them?

-## Break: (10 minutes / 3:20)
+## Break: (10 minutes / 3:25)

-## Initial Setup (20 minutes / 3:40)
+## Initial Setup (15 minutes / 3:40)

 In order to create a new project and to get our development environment setup, we are going to use the Terminal command `create-react-app`.
 It will create a new folder in your current directory for the in-class application.